translatable-exegetical-tools/Abbott-Smith/README.md

 Changelog
 =

 2012/09/07 - Release of v.
 0.13: Includes pages iii-5 and entries for words occurring 200 times or more in the Greek NT.
+Total entries: 148.

 2012/09/01 - Release of v.
 0.12: Includes pages iii-4 and entries for words occurring 300 times or more in the Greek NT.
+Total entries: 110.

 2012/08/07 - Release of v.
 0.11: Includes pages iii-4 and entries for words occurring 500 times or more in the Greek NT.
 Also changed to using &lt;gloss> instead of &lt;def>.
 Many thanks to Dardo Sordi for corrections and additional entries.
+Total entries: 85.

 2012/07/27 - First Release (v.
 0.1): Includes pages iii-3 and entries for words occurring 1,000 times or more in the Greek NT.
+Total entries: 50.

 2012/05/10 - Moved markup instructions to PDF file